 Articles By Jane Rydholm

-An offender’s parole eligibility date is getting closer.
-Does that approaching date mean he or she is almost out from behind bars?
+A prisoner's parole eligibility date is getting closer.
+Does that approaching date mean that person will be released soon?

 In criminal law, actions may sometimes be excused if the actor is able to establish a defense called duress.